vipeller/aio_gp_test/README.md

 # Step 2: Send Asset data to Microsoft Fabric

 ## Ingest Asset Telemetry
 Ingest asset telemetry from Azure IoT Operations (AIO) into a Lakehouse table within Microsoft Fabric.
-Once ingested, the telemetry can then be mapped to entities in Ontology, enabling rich digital representations of assets.
+Once ingested, the telemetry can then be mapped to entities in Digital Twin Builder, enabling rich digital representations of assets.

 ### 1. Create an Eventstream in Microsoft Fabric
 Set up an Eventstream destination to receive telemetry using the Microsoft Fabric UI: *[Create an Eventstream in Microsoft Fabric](./doc/CREATE_EVENTSTREAM.md)*.